From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 It is different for the cenotes of Humun and Cuzama, where you can reach the village by bus and have locals take you to all the cenotes by their motor tricycles, which is fun.
 I will tell you all about it in a bit.

-But if you want to explore other areas you must rent a car or hire a taxi, or join an organized tour, which is also a great option.
+But if you want to explore other areas, you must rent a car or hire a taxi, or join an organized tour, which is also a great option.

-Here below I am sharing the best-rated tours before listing my favorite cenotes that I have personally explored by renting a car in Merida.
+Below, I am sharing the best-rated tours before listing my favorite cenotes that I have personally explored by renting a car in Merida.

 Discover Cars Mexico Review